hung1m/hung1m/README.md

-# Hi, I' Alex Hung
+# Hi, I'm Alex Hung

-I am a software engineer and leader with over 20 years of exp, spanning roles from system admin and dba to software development and management.
-I have worked with diverse enterprise systems and tech stacks, including Java, PHP, .NET, Node.js, Python, and Golang
+I am a software engineer and leader with over 20 years of experience, spanning roles from system administrator and database administrator to software development and management.
+I have worked with diverse enterprise systems and tech stacks, including Java, PHP, .NET, Node.js, Python, and Golang.

 This background provides a significant advantage in complex integration projects, allowing me to quickly identify root causes of issues and maintain an architectural mindset adaptable to a company's evolving needs.

 My notable achievements include successfully building products from 0 to 1+ at various companies and managing teams of 10–30 people.

-Contact: hunghit at gmail dot com
+**Contact:** <hunghit@gmail.com>

-## Experienced Industry
+## Industry Experience

  * **Banking & Fintech**: Core banking systems, e-wallets, payment gateways, lending platforms
  * **Travel Technology**: Airline reservation systems, hotel management, ticketing solutions